 The story of 2d animation officially began in 1834 when William Horner created the Zoetrope.
-It was not the first time that the concept of 2d animation was realized though.
+Though, it was not the first time that the concept of 2d animation was realized.
 Making shadows with hands in front of a light source is one of the examples of 2D animation.
 Zoetrope is an optical device that creates the illusion of movement.
 Zoetrope works with a spinning drum mounted on a spindle with a series of frames attached to the inside.

 1897; Mind believes what eyes can see

 Years later, in 1897 Thomas Edison invented kinetoscope.
 This device used to create an allusion of animation by constantly moving an endless loop of a film over a light source.